amandafrench/resilientdh/wp-content/plugins/very-simple-contact-form/readme.txt

 You can personalize your form via the settingspage or by adding attributes to the shortcode or the widget.

+It's also possible to list form submissions in your dashboard.

 = How to use =
 After installation add shortcode `[contact]` on your page to display the form.